Defining the challenge

 Phase 1

-We leveraged competitor patterns to design a clear, scalable Express Checkout UI that highlighted preselected address and payment details.
-Multiple iterations accounted for edge cases like auto-applied offers, saved cards, and COD fees before launching the MVP.
+We leveraged the competitor patterns to design a clear, scalable Express Checkout UI that highlighted preselected address and payment details.
+Multiple iterations accounted for edge cases like auto-applied payment offers, CVV not required messaging for saved cards, and alert for COD fees before launching the MVP.

 Phase 2

 Post-launch data showed users were cancelling orders soon after payment, indicating they weren’t absorbing key details.
-To address this, we refined the information hierarchy and added a slider animation to the CTA to reinforce final confirmation.
+To address this, we refined the information hierarchy and added a slider animation (similar to Swiggy) to the CTA to reinforce that this was the final step before the order gets placed.

 Final Live Version

-We combined the best of both phases — keeping the improved hierarchy from Phase 2 and the static CTA from Phase 1.
-This delivered a faster, more confident one-click checkout experience that was rolled out to all iOS users.
+We combined the best of both phases, keeping the improved hierarchy from Phase 2 and the static CTA from Phase 1.
+This delivered a faster, more confident one-click checkout experience that was rolled out to all users.

 Impact

 The final design led to an 80 bps increase in checkout-to-order conversion among repeat users, validating that a faster yet reassuring checkout experience drives better results.
-The feature’s annualised revenue impact is estimated at approximately ₹48 crore across platforms.
+The feature’s annualised revenue impact is estimated at approximately ₹48 crore.

 Learnings

-We assumed the slider animation would perform well based on competitor patterns, but it reduced clarity instead.
-It was a reminder that even familiar interactions need validation in context — and that good design decisions come from observing real user behavior, not just best practices.
+We assumed the slider animation would perform well based on competitor research, but it reduced clarity instead.
+It was a reminder that even familiar interactions need validation in context and that good design decisions come from observing real user behaviour, not just following common practices.